sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 Time to develop our first own action.
 Now that we have the LIAM token, we can authenticate to the any Blue yonder API.
 So let's call the LDE Overrides API!

+Hit the plus sign after the "Get LIAM Token" and select "Http".

 !!! info "How to use results from previous actions"
     If you want to use results from previous actions, you can access them with `body('NAME OF THE ACTION')`, as everything in Workflow is json, you can easily access values from the json body using `body('NAME OF THE ACTION')?['KEY']` and